laluv/laluv.github.io/README.md

 ## CET HPC User Help
-1. To keep the container in back ground \
+1. To run the docker image in back ground, so that the docker container will be active even after disconnecting the terminal \
 ```Instead of -it use -t -d  ```